-What if I said I know of one treatment that could lower your risk of having a heart attack, prevent the incidence of type I diabetes by 80%, lower blood pressure, dramatically slow the progression of arthritis, reduce or eliminate muscle pain, and prevent cancer, all without side effects?
+What if I told you that I know of a treatment that could lower your risk of having a heart attack, prevent the incidence of type I diabetes by 80%, lower blood pressure, dramatically slow the progression of arthritis, reduce or eliminate muscle pain, and prevent cancer, all without side effects?
 Many people would ask, “what type of super drug could do all of that and not have any side effects?”
-I would then have to answer that no drug could do all this, but maintaining adequate levels of one particular vitamin in the body has the potential for all of these things.
-The vitamin I am referring to is vitamin D. Many of us are familiar with vitamin D and its role in calcium absorption and bone metabolism but many doctors and patients are not aware of recent research on vitamin D that clearly shows its role in treating or preventing all of the things I stated above.
+I would first answer that no drug could do all this, but maintaining adequate levels of one particular vitamin in the body has the potential for these dramatic changes.
+The vitamin I am referring to: Vitamin D. Many of us are familiar with vitamin D and its role in calcium absorption and bone metabolism but many people are not aware of the important role that vitamin D can play in the health of the body.

 Type 1 diabetes is caused by an immune reaction in which the pancreas cells that produce insulin are destroyed.
 In a study with over 10,000 participants, supplementation in infants and children with 2,000 IU (10 times the RDA) of vitamin D per day reduced the incidence of type 1 diabetes by shockingly high 80%.
-Even though this information is readily available most pediatricians and parents, unfortunately, are not aware of it.
+Even though this information is readily available, unfortunately, most pediatricians and parents are not aware of it.

 Low vitamin D levels are also linked to an increased risk for a variety of different cancers, depression, autoimmune diseases and migraines.
-According to the research most patients showed improvement in these conditions if a vitamin D deficiency was corrected through proper supplementation.
+In my practice, most patients showed improvement in these conditions if a vitamin D deficiency was corrected through proper supplementation.

-So if you are suffering from any of the conditions I spoke about in this article or are just looking to improve your health you should definitely have your vitamin D levels check by a doctor then seek the help of a licensed naturopathic physician to supplement you with the right form and proper dose of vitamin D. The dosages that are talked about in this article can only be prescribed by physicians and blood levels should be monitored while supplementing.
+So if you are suffering from any of the conditions I spoke about in this article or are just looking to improve your health you should, consider asking your doctor to test your vitamin D levels.
+If you are deficient, its important to supplement with the right form and proper dose of vitamin D. The dosages that are talked about in this article can only be prescribed by physicians and blood levels should be monitored while supplementing.